andrewheiss/datavizs21.classes.andrewheiss.com/content/assignment/13-exercise.markdown

 Alternatively, you can try using text from a source other than Project Gutenberg.
 Check out, for instance, [**harrypotter**](https://github.com/bradleyboehmke/harrypotter) (the full text of all 7 Harry Potter books), [**quRan**](https://github.com/andrewheiss/quRan) (the full text of the Qur'an; [here's an example of some text analysis with it](https://www.andrewheiss.com/blog/2018/12/28/tidytext-pos-arabic/)), or [**scriptuRs**](https://github.com/andrewheiss/scriptuRs) (the full text of the King James Version of the Bible; [here's an example of some text analysis with it](https://www.andrewheiss.com/blog/2018/12/26/tidytext-pos-john/)).

-**Make these two plots and describe what each tell about your author's books:**
+**Make these two plots and describe what each tell about your author's books:** (you'll probably want to facet by book)

 1. Top 10 most frequent words *in each book*
 2. Top 10 most unique words *in each book* (i.e. tf-idf)